aoneahsan/trizlink-frontend-app-ionic-react-typescript/tasks-discussion-record/6-9-23/tasks-discussed-on-6-9-23-frontend.md

 # Hot Issues

 - workspace edit page 404 error
-- no way of going back to workspaces page once we click on view workspace (no button in UI for user)
+- no way of going back to workspaces page once we click on view workspace (no button in UI for user) (done)

 - ERROR: Warning: React does not recognize the `testingListSelector` prop on a DOM element.
 If you intentionally want it to appear in the DOM as a custom attribute, spell it as lowercase `testinglistselector` instead.
 If you accidentally passed it from a parent component, remove it from the DOM element.